 The subdivision consists of fewer than five (5) lots.

-The subdivision does not require the dedication of any land for street or other public purpose.
+The subdivision does not require the dedication of any land for street or other public purposes.

-The subdivision is not transversed by the mapped lines of a proposed street or a street to be widened, as shown on the master plan or on the official map.
+The subdivision is not traversed by the mapped lines of a proposed street or a street to be widened, as shown on the master plan or on the official map.

 Each of the lots in the subdivision meets the public street frontage width and area requirements of the zoning ordinance, or has been granted a variance from such requirements by the board of adjustment, under powers of the board granted in the zoning ordinance.